idleberg/node-makensis/README.md

 ## Prerequisites

-Make sure that NSIS is properly installed with `makensis` in your PATH [environmental variable](http://superuser.com/a/284351/195953).
+Make sure that NSIS is properly installed with `makensis` in your PATH [environment variable](http://superuser.com/a/284351/195953).

 ### Windows